 Representative roles provide outstanding leadership and development opportunities.
 For some students, this will be their first opportunity to engage in formal meetings, read agendas and minutes and to seek to influence policy decisions.
 These positions can help to develop leadership and communication skills as well as encouraging active citizenship.

-Course Reps, Department Reps, School Reps, College staff and RHSU should treat each other as partners in all aspects of the scheme, and should commit to mutual respect and should work together to improve and enhance the student experience for all students.
+Academic Reps, College staff and RHSU should treat each other as partners in all aspects of the scheme, and should commit to mutual respect and should work together to improve and enhance the student experience for all students.

 Academic Representation Structure

-Representation (and therefore Rep roles) exist at four levels: every year of each programme (Course Reps), the Department (Department Reps), the School (School Reps) and the College (Sabbatical Officers).
+Representation (and therefore Rep roles) exist at four levels: every year of each programme (Course Reps), the Department (Senior Course Reps), the School (School Reps) and the College (Sabbatical Officers).

 Every student should have (at least) one named Course Rep who is responsible for representing their issues and concerns at the level of programme.

-Every department should have a Department Rep who is responsible for effectively representing students’ academic interests and creating change at department level.
+Every department should have (at least) one named Senior Course Repwho is responsible for effectively representing students’ academic interests and creating change at department level.

 Every School should have a School Rep who is responsible for effectively representing students’ academic interests and creating change at School level.

-The roles of Course, Department, School Rep and VP Education are distinct and should not be undertaken simultaneously by any one individual i.e. if a Course Rep is elected as Department Rep they will no longer remain as a Course Rep.
+The roles of Course, Senior Course, School Rep and VP Education are distinct and should not be undertaken simultaneously by any one individual i.e. if a Course Rep is elected as School Rep they will no longer remain as a Course Rep.

 Ideally a Course Rep should never solely represent more than 50 students.

 The agreement recognises the significant amount of variation across the academic structures and is flexible enough to ensure that variations in provision are accounted for.
 For example, it may be appropriate to allocate specific Rep roles for ‘types’ of programme – for example having ‘Year in Industry Reps’ to represent all students on year in industry programmes, or ‘Joint Honours Reps’ where there are a number of Joint Honours programmes with relatively few students per programme, as well as Postgraduate Research Reps.
-To ensure successful implementation it is important that any specific Rep roles are agreed in discussion with the Students’ Union’s Academic Representation Coordinator for election and training purposes.
+To ensure successful implementation it is important that any specific Rep roles are agreed in discussion with the Students’ Union’s Academic Communities Coordinator for support and training purposes.

-The academic representation system should be as democratic and representative as possible.
-Therefore, all Course, Department and School Reps should be elected by their fellow students.
+The academic representation system should be as accessible and representative as possible.
+Therefore, all Course and Senior Course Reps should be offered as voluntary positions, while School Reps should be elected by their fellow students.

-Course and Department Representative roles will be elected at the beginning of the new academic year and will be in post until the end of the academic year.
-If a student wishes to continue the role they should re-stand for election.
+Course Representative roles will volunteer at the beginning of the new academic year and will be in post until the end of the academic year.
+If a student wishes to continue the role they can volunteer again the following year.
 Student intakes after the beginning of the academic year will be covered by the existing representative(s) and students will be able to put themselves forward for election the following year.

+Senior Course Representative roles will volunteer in May, so that induction and training can be completed by the end of the third term and they are ready to take up positions from June.

-School Reps will be elected in March, alongside the Officer Trustee positions, so that induction and training can be completed by the end of the third term and they are ready to take up positions at the very start of the first term.
+School Reps will be elected in March, alongside the Officer Trustee positions, so that induction and training can be completed by the end of the third term and they are ready to take up positions from June.

 Course Reps